 Pro-tip: Weekdays, especially Tuesday through Thursday, are less crowded.
-Which means the lines are shorter and you can get on more rides.
+This means the lines are shorter and you can get on more rides.

 Pro-tip: Kids under 3 get in free.
-So bring your little one before they age out.
+So bring your little ones before they age out.

 Pro-tip: Skip the line.
 You get 3 FastPasses for all rides (except the Radiator Springs Racers) when you listen to a timeshare presentation at the Disneyland Resort.